gustavofabro/get-torrents-cli/README.md

 $ get-torrents "torrent name"
 ```

-To extract all magnet links from a specific link
+To extract all magnet links from a specific URL

 ```
 $ get-torrents http://www.example.com/film/